 Long Term Care Screening Procedures & Application Process

-If you are someone in your family needs nursing facility care or personal care in the home and cannot afford the cost, you should apply for Medicaid at your local Department of Social Services.
+If you or someone in your family needs nursing facility care or personal care in the home and cannot afford the cost, you may be eligible for to have this service covered by Medicaid.
+You can apply for Medicaid online or at your local Department of Social Services.

 The nursing facility or personal care provider must be a Medicaid provider.
 If the individual is in a nursing home, he or she must be in a Medicaid certified bed.
 (Go to the DMAS Web site for a listing of Medicaid providers).

 - Request a screening for nursing home, personal care, adult day care, etc. by calling Service Intake at 501-7346.

 - A Henrico County DSS social worker will coordinate an appointment time with a nurse from the Health Department.
 The social worker will contact the family to confirm the appointment time to visit and complete the screening.

 - It is helpful to have a family member or caregiver present during the screening visit due to volume of information needed for application.